Shipping Agreement, "Free Shipping" Terms, and Inspecting Your Freight for Damage

 Free shipping is only available on products in the continental 48 contiguous states that are listed or advertised as "Free Shipping".

 Please call us toll-free at 1-855-786-7667 if you have questions or need a quote for additional services.

 The unloading and delivery of merchandise from a freight carrier's truck to the inside of a facility.
 Inside Delivery charges vary on how much merchandise needs to be moved, how far the merchandise needs to be moved, and stairs (or other conditions) encountered with moving the freight either outside or inside the facility.

 A liftgate is a platform on the rear of the freight truck used to mechanically lower and raise large heavy items from the truck for loading and unloading of cargo.

 A loading dock is an area of a building where trucks are loaded and unloaded.
-They are commonly found in the shipping and receiving area of commercial, industrial, and warehouse buildings.
+They are commonly found in the shipping and receiving areas of commercial, industrial, and warehouse buildings.
 Loading docks may be outside the building or fully enclosed.
-They are part of a facility's service or utility infrastructure, typically providing direct access to staging areas, storage rooms, and freight elevator.
+They are part of a facility's service or utility infrastructure, typically providing direct access to staging areas, storage rooms, and freight elevators.